goldst/bemdoc-gen/README.md

 If you need example data, clone [goldst/goldst.github.io](https://github.com/goldst/goldst.github.io) and run `bemdoc-gen` on the `blocks` folder.

 ## :octocat: Contributing
 `bemdoc-gen` is far from being done.
 Even though the state of code and ideas is a bit messy right now, you are invited to participate!
-For more information how you can help, have a look at [the contribution page](/CONTRIBUTING.md) and the [code of conduct](/CODE_OF_CONDUCT.md).
+For more information on how you can help, have a look at [the contribution page](/CONTRIBUTING.md) and the [code of conduct](/CODE_OF_CONDUCT.md).

 If you use `bemdoc-gen` in your own project, I'd love to hear from you!
 You can drop me an e-mail at 𝕝𝕖𝕠𝕟𝕒𝕣𝕕-𝕘𝕠𝕝𝕕𝕤𝕥𝕖𝕚𝕟@𝕠𝕦𝕥𝕝𝕠𝕠𝕜.𝕕𝕖 (if you can read it, you are probably not a :robot:) or even better, just file an issue.